EQMG/Acid/README.md

 <img src="/Documents/Screenshot5.png" alt="Acid" width="600px">

 ## Compiling
-All platforms depend on [CMake](https://cmake.org/download), 3.11 or higher, to generate IDE/make files.
+All platforms depend on [CMake](https://cmake.org/download), 3.11.0 or higher, to generate IDE/make files.

-Cmake options (default ON):
+CMake options (default ON):
 * `BUILD_TESTS`
 * `ACID_INSTALL_EXAMPLES`
 * `ACID_INSTALL_RESOURCES`

-If you installed Acid using only system libs, then `find_package(Acid)` will work from Cmake.
+If you installed Acid using only system libs, then `find_package(Acid)` will work from CMake.
 Versioning is also supported.
 When using `find_package(Acid)` the imported target `Acid::Acid` will be created.
 The `ACID_RESOURCES_DIR` variable will also be available, which will point to the on-disk location of `Acid/Resources` (if installed).